Skip to main content

 The present status of aelf

-As elaborated before, aelf operates on a mainchain-sidechain architecture.
-Its sidechains resemble the consumer chains of Cosmos or the parachains of Polkadot.
+As elaborated before, aelf operates on a mainchain-dAppChain architecture.
+Its dAppChains resemble the consumer chains of Cosmos or the parachains of Polkadot.
 Similar to these platforms, aelf decouples functionality at the code level — a modular or deconstructed approach rooted in software engineering principles.
 The primary objectives of this architecture are to facilitate the development of modular plugins within the aelf ecosystem and to enable the loading of various modules in a pluggable manner, thereby enhancing aelf's scalability and flexibility.
 For instance, the consensus functionality can be treated as a pluggable/replaceable code package, making it convenient for developers to customise.

 The aelf solution